jaspector

 New residential construction in unincorporated Hawkins County for one- and two-family dwellings and townhouses.
 The state page also states additions over 30 square feet to existing homes require a permit.

+Not all construction work requires a permit in unincorporated Hawkins County, TN.
 The following work is generally exempt: Detached garages; Sheds; Barns; Other detached structures not used for living purposes.
+When in doubt, confirm with the local building department before starting work.